 3. At the third stage in late March, the application is considered at a meeting of the techne Subject Group.
 The Subject Group comprises experts from each member university, and an independent chair.
 The Subject Group produces a list of recommendations for awards.

-4. At the final stage in on the 10th April, the techne Management Group finalises the list of students to receive awards and also approves a reserve list.
+4. At the final stage, on the 22nd April 2020, the techne Management Group finalises the list of students to receive awards and also approves a reserve list.

-Applicants should therefore expect to hear the outcome of their application in mid- to late April.
+Applicants should therefore expect to hear the outcome of their application in late April 2020.